Go with your gut—a common piece of advice that encourages us to tap into some of our most primitive and powerful instincts.

 But being responsible for the health and well-being of an aging loved one means caregivers are constantly being forced to question their hunches.
 The number and sheer complexity of the decisions faced by those taking care of elderly relative can be overwhelming.

 Where should my mother live?
-What's the best kind of treatment for my husband with Alzheimer's disease?
+What's the best treatment for Alzheimer's disease?
 How do I know when my parent can no longer care for themselves?

 When bombarded by this onslaught, you may start second-guessing yourself and it becomes ever more challenging for you to tap into—and trust—your internal insight.